-The Corporation's revenue mainly comes from the annual payments under the Service Concession Agreement and Supplemental Service Concession Agreements, comprising Fixed and Variable Annual Payments.
-The Variable Annual Payment for 2021 increased by about 9% as compared with 2020, from HK\$238 million to HK\$260 million, which was mainly attributed to the increase in patronage in 2021.
+The Corporation's revenue mainly comes from the annual payments under the SCA and SSCAs, comprising Fixed and Variable Annual Payments.
+The Variable Annual Payment for 2022 increased by about 24% as compared with 2021, from HK\$260 million to HK\$323 million, which was mainly attributed to the increase in patronage in 2022.

-The Corporation also received property rental income of HK\$25 million from leasing the 7th to 10th floors of Citylink Plaza, dividends of HK\$69 million arising from Corporation's 22.1% shareholding in Octopus Holdings Limited and an interest income of HK\$47 million from investment of the Corporation's retained cash.
+The Corporation also recognised rental income of HK\$21 million from leasing the 7th to 10th floors of Citylink Plaza, dividends of HK\$104 million arising from the Corporation's 22.1% shareholding in Octopus Holdings Limited and interest income of HK\$178 million from investment of the Corporation's retained cash.

-Operating costs of the Corporation (before depreciation, amortisation and impairment) plus interest and finance expenses amounted to HK\$165 million for 2021, of which HK\$42 million were interest charges on the Corporation's debt portfolio.
-Other major expenditure items include HK\$11 million of direct staff costs and HK\$29 million for outsourced support services provided by the MTRCL and others.
+Operating costs of the Corporation (before depreciation, amortisation and impairment) plus interest and finance expenses amounted to HK\$161 million for 2022, of which HK\$18 million were interest charges on the Corporation's debt portfolio.
+Other major expenditure items include HK\$10 million of direct staff costs and HK\$28 million for outsourced support services provided by MTRCL and others.

-Subsequent to the redemption of two fixed-rate debts in 2021, the Corporation's debt portfolio now only consists of one fixed-rate note.
+The Corporation's debt portfolio now only consists of one fixed-rate note.
 The Corporation has sufficient cash to fully repay the note without the need for refinancing.
 The Corporation has no exposure to financial risks associated with interest rate movements.

-The Corporation's operating profit for the year (before depreciation, amortisation and impairment) amounted to HK\$387 million, an increase of HK\$251 million (185%) over 2020.
+The Corporation's operating profit for the year (before depreciation, amortisation and impairment) amounted to HK\$483 million, an increase of HK\$96 million (25%) over 2021.

-Non-cash depreciation and amortisation charges for 2021 amounted to HK\$2,976 million, compared with HK\$3,010 million in 2020.
-The accounting loss for the year was HK\$2,155 million, representing a decrease of some HK\$136 million, as compared with the loss of HK\$2,291 million recorded in 2020.
+Non-cash depreciation and amortisation charges for 2022 amounted to HK\$3,229 million, compared with HK\$2,976 million in 2021.
+The accounting loss for the year was HK\$2,115 million, representing a decrease of some HK\$40 million, as compared with the loss of HK\$2.155 million recorded in 2021.

-Under the West Rail Shareholding Agreement signed with the Government in February 2000, the Corporation is the majority shareholder of the West Rail Property Development Limited and its subsidiary companies.
-These companies, which employ the MTRCL as their project management agent, are responsible for developing 11 residential and commercial sites along the West Rail Line.
-Development works continued in full swing in Yuen Long and Kam Sheung Road, with flats offered for sale at the turn of the year in Yuen Long and sale launch planned in 2022 for Kam Sheung Road.
+Under the West Rail Shareholding Agreement signed with the Government in February 2000, the Corporation is the majority shareholder of the West Rail Property Development Limited and its subsidiaries.
+These companies, which employ MTRCL as their project management agent, are responsible for developing 11 residential and commercial sites along the West Rail Line.
+Development works continued in full swing in Yuen Long and Kam Sheung Road, with flats offered for sale in 2022.

-The land or interests or other rights in respect of the land were vested in and the movable assets were assigned to the Corporation in June 2021 for the operation of Tuen Ma Line ("TML").
-The TML commenced operation on 27 June 2021 under a new Supplemental Service Concession Agreement with the MTRCL.
-The Corporation is now working with the Government and MTRCL on similar arrangements for full commissioning of the Shatin to Central Link ("SCL") in 2022.
-Upon the full commissioning of the SCL, the Corporation's railway network will be expanded across the Victoria Harbour, enhancing the efficiency and expanding the catchments of the Corporation's railway network, and offering yet another convenient choice for the community for crossing the Victoria Harbour.
+The land or interests or other rights in respect of the land and the movable assets of the EAL cross-harbour extension were vested in and assigned to the Corporation respectively in May 2022.
+The EAL cross-harbour extension commenced operation on 15 May 2022.
+By then, the whole Shatin to Central Link ("the SCL") project has been fully commissioned and the Corporation has entered a new SSCA for the SCL with MTRCL.

-Despite the challenges posed by COVID-19, the Corporation well weathered the storms through another very difficult year.
-I would like to express my heartfelt thanks to Members of the Managing Board for their invaluable guidance and support, which is instrumental to the achievements of the Corporation.
+The Corporation continued to face the impact of COVID-19 pandemic in 2022.
+Yet the Corporation saw the smooth commissioning of the EAL cross-harbour extension in the year expanding the Corporation's railway network across the Victoria Harbour.
+It has enhanced the efficiency and expanded the catchment of the Corporation's railway network, offering another convenient choice for the community for crossing the harbour.
+I would like to express my sincere thanks to Members of the Managing Board for their leadership, guidance and support to Management for meeting the challenges and accomplishing the achievements in 2022.

-L T Ma, SBS
+LT Ma, SBS

-BSc(Eng), MSc(Eng), CEng, FHKIE, FCIWEM, FHKIHT, MICE, MIStructE Chief Officer 4 April 2022
+BSc(Eng), MSc(Eng), CEng, FHKIE, FCIWEM, FHKIHT, MICE, MIStructE Chief Officer 28 March 2023